Key Stage 3

 Key Stage 5

-In the first year you’ll study about Modern and Traditional values, Cyberspace, Gender equality and Cultural heritage.
-These topics cover a wide range of interesting and engaging issues.
-The common thread amongst these is discovering how people speak at a personal level, and what their individual views are on these topics.
+In the first year you’ll study five topics.
+These are the Cyberworld, Traditional and modern values, The influence of idols, Rights equality, Cultural patrimony and Regional identity in Spain.
+These build on what you have studied at GCSE and cover a wide range of interesting and engaging issues.
+The common thread amongst these is discovering how people speak at a personal level, and what their individual views are on these everyday topics.

-Spanish A level which assesses all 4 skills is currently assessed through the AQA exam board. http://www.aqa.org.uk/subjects/languages/as-and-a-level
+Spanish A-Level which assesses all 4 skills is currently assessed through the AQA exam board. http://www.aqa.org.uk/

 The language department at the King John School has always believed that to fully understand a foreign language, students should be given the opportunity to visit France or Spain to put their language skills to practise and to gain a deeper understanding of the culture – the food, music, people and sites the country can offer.